Strikes averted: collective agreement for the 160,000 employees at Deutsche Post-breakinglatest.news-Breaking Latest News

 Collective bargaining agreement for the 160,000 employees at Deutsche Post

 An agreement was reached in collective bargaining at Deutsche Post on Saturday – nationwide strikes will probably not be forthcoming.
-The employees receive 340 euros more per month and special payments totaling 3000 euros.
-There are also significant increases for trainees.
+In a nightly marathon meeting, significant increases in wages and remuneration for trainees and dual students were negotiated.

 DDeutsche Post and the Verdi union have agreed on a new collective agreement for the logistics group’s 160,000 employees.
 This was announced by the collective bargaining parties on Saturday.
 All employees will therefore receive 340 euros more per month from April 1st.
 According to the Post, this means an average wage increase of 11.5 percent.